 Our Eyewitness News Investigators' reports revealed that a NJ Transit engineer continued to operate a passenger train despite having his motor vehicle license suspended three times.

 The S-2 bill, which was introduced and quickly moved through the Senate, will cover all NJ Transit workers who operate trains.

 "Railway safety is as important as roadway safety," Sweeney said.
 "We have seen the tragic consequences of train accidents and we don't want them to be repeated."

 Every state senator backed the emergency ban, acting just six days after our investigation earlier this year showed Thomas Broschart still driving a passenger-filled train.
 But at the end of the day, he needing someone to drive him home.

-New Jersey's Senior Senator says Eyewitness News' investigation exposes NJ Transit asleep at the switch.
+Sen. Bob Menendez said our investigation exposed NJ Transit asleep at the switch.

-"I've asked my staff in Washington to contact the Federal Railroad Administration to come to understand how is that possible, and to judge whether we need to change the law," Sen. Menendez said.
+"I've asked my staff in Washington to contact the Federal Railroad Administration to come to understand how is that possible," he said.
+"And to judge whether we need to change the law (on a national level)."